leg100/etok/README.md

   --from-literal=AWS_SECRET_ACCESS_KEY="yoursecretaccesskey"
 ```

+`AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` are then made available as environment variables.

-Specific support is provided for GCP credentials.
-The environment variable `GOOGLE_APPLICATION_CREDENTIALS` is set to the path `google-credentials.json` if a secret is created like so:
+Specific support is provided for the [GCP provider](https://www.terraform.io/docs/providers/google/guides/provider_reference.html#full-reference).
+The environment variable `GOOGLE_APPLICATION_CREDENTIALS` is set to the file `google-credentials.json`.
+To populate that file, create a secret like so:

 ```
 kubectl create secret generic stok --from-file=google-credentials.json=[path to service account key]
 ```

-These credentials can then be used by the [terraform google provider](https://www.terraform.io/docs/providers/google/guides/provider_reference.html#full-reference).